Back to Blog

 How Agentic AI Changes the Game

-At its core, a Large Language Model (LLM) like Gemini is just a very smart prediction engine.
-It predicts the next word in a sentence—but it does this so well that it can generate:
+At its core, a Large Language Model (LLM) like Gemini is a smart prediction engine.
+It predicts the next word in a sentence—but it does this so well that it can generate text, images, code, video, and even interact with external tools like databases, APIs, or cloud services.

 So what happens if you embed this intelligence into a CLI?
 You get a supercharged AI assistant that can: